 If an MB church leader cannot affirm and actively support the convictions expressed in the MB Confession with integrity, they should reconsider whether the MB family is a good fit for them.
 This should involve an honest and forthright conversation with whomever that leader is accountable to in an effort to seek a positive resolution.
 It may be that the leader has misunderstood the conviction, and integrity can be restored through further clarification.
 But it is also possible that integrity will require one to leave a leadership role and, for credentialed leaders, offer to surrender one’s credential status.

 Being part of covenant relationships involves mutual accountability.
 For Mennonite Brethren, we believe that while our ultimate accountability is to Jesus, leadership in the way of Jesus is best practiced in the context of accountability to others.
 This means that all MB leaders, credentialed and non-credentialed, are to be held accountable for their covenant commitments expressed when they became leaders.
 If a local non-credentialed leader cannot affirm and support the shared MB convictions, local church leaders are the accountability group to seek a resolution.
 If a credentialed leader is in this situation, the local church and provincial leaders are responsible to go through a three-step process (e.g., discovery of what is true; conversation/intervention; and accountability steps).
 While intervention and accountability steps may produce positive and hopeful results that allow for continued leadership and ministry, ongoing credential status for MB leaders is predicated upon the credentialed leader affirming and supporting the MB Confession.
 If affirmation and support are not evident, removal of the credential, while a last resort, may be a necessary accountability step in the resolution.
-These sorts of difficult accountability steps are not in conflict with living in the way of Jesus (Matthew 18:15-17; cf. 2 Timothy 2:24-26).
+These sorts of difficult accountability steps are not in conflict with living in the way of Jesus (Matt 18:15-17; cf. 2 Tim 2:24-26).

 If a local MB church cannot with integrity affirm and support our shared convictions expressed in the MB Confession of Faith, they should consider whether this is the best fit for them.
 Local MB churches are in an accountability relationship with their provincial leadership and provincial church family.
 Again, while it is hoped that all intervention and accountability steps would produce a return to an embrace of our shared convictions, this may not be possible in certain situations and the church’s affiliation with the provincial MB family may need to end.